 Before you even think about purchasing a gun, it is imperative that you are trained on how to properly use it.
 Remember: guns are a weapon.
 With the right to bear arms comes the heavy responsibility of handling them with the precaution and respect they deserve.

-Here are some resources to check out to get started:
+Here are a couple resources to check out to get started:

 The Best Guns for Home Defense